Constanza

 Constanza bit her lip.

-David.
-She had thought about him all week.
-But not as much as she thought about Mel.
+But not as much as Mel.

 Constanza: I think I’m just gonna stay in and read.

-Amara: Boring. 😂
+Amara: Boring 😂

-Constanza: Yep.
-Embracing it.
-You seeing Dorian tonight?
+Constanza: You seeing Dorian tonight?

-Constanza: That’s cute, though.
-He wants to surprise you 🥲 FaceTime me while you’re getting ready so I can see the date-night look.
+Constanza: FaceTime me while you’re getting ready so I can see the outfit.

 Amara: Bet.
 Talk soon.